 Team sports require commitment to the team.
 In addition to developing individual skills, players must also learn to play with teammates.
 The shared experience of teamwork is one of the key lessons to be learned from team sports.
 All players are expected at all practices and games.
 From time to time, however, situations may arise which will cause a player to miss a practice.
 There is no need to notify the lacrosse program for this.
 If a player will have to miss a game, please notify the team manager.
 For systematic conflicts (such as overlapping schedules with other sports or activities) PLAYERS ARE EXPECTED TO DISCUSS THE CONFLICT WITH THEIR COACHES AND WORK OUT A SATISFACTORY SOLUTION WHICH EQUALLY SHARES THE CONFLICT WITH THE OTHER SPORT OR ACTIVITY.

-Accordingly, each player, coach, board member, any other volunteer participating in Wellesley Youth Lacrosse are required to review and abide by our WYLC Code of Conduct as a condition of eligibility.
-Any individual who fails to abide by these requirements is subject to disciplinary action by Wellesley Youth Lacrosse, including suspension and a termination of participation, without refund of participation or other fees.
+Accordingly, each player, coach, board member, any other volunteer participating in our programming are required to review and abide by our Code of Conduct as a condition of eligibility.
+Any individual who fails to abide by these requirements is subject to disciplinary action, including suspension and a termination of participation, without refund of participation or other fees.

 Player Code of Conduct:

-The Wellesley Youth Lacrosse Club promotes good conduct by all participants.
-WYLC players will respect all players, coaches, referees, parents and spectators by the following:
+We promote good conduct by all participants.
+Our players will respect all players, coaches, referees, parents and spectators by the following: